serhanbaker/me/README.md

 This structure allows for efficient insertion, retrieval, and removal of orders based on their price.
 The TreeMap provides a sorted structure for storing orders by their prices, and the LinkedList allows for quick insertion and removal of orders at a specific price level.

-What can be improved with this implementation: If we hold 2 maps, one for buy orders and one for sell orders, then we can retrieve the matching resting order more quickly.
+What can be improved with this implementation: If we hold 2 maps, one for buy orders and one for sell orders, then we can retrieve the matching resting orders more quickly.
 Also the removal of orders that have 0 volume remaining can be better.
-I remove orders in the way that it wouldn't trigger a iterator invalidation (and cause a ConcurrentModificationException), but it can be improved by using streams.
+I remove orders in the way that it wouldn't trigger an iterator invalidation (and cause a ConcurrentModificationException), but it can be improved by using streams.
 I chose to not spend a lot of time investigating this further because the assignment prioritizes code clarity over performance.

 ## **** ATTENTION ****
 I didn't really understand the requested order book output template, so I implemented my own which resembles the industry standard price ladder representation of an order book.